-- Every infection services must be demonstrably safe in accordance with the Care Quality Commission (CQC, 2019). - Local services should interact with relevant regional and national referral/support networks. - General standards for care should be aligned with the Trust quality and safety agenda. - Where there are infectious diseases physicians with admission rights, an infection service should provide both in-patient and clinic-based services, ideally with designated beds or ward, and provision of isolation and negative pressure rooms. - Outreach care should be provided through ward-based consults across all other specialties, which may result in joint care for some patients.
-In centres that have no inpatient bed-base, this outreach consult service will provide the only in-patient infection service. - Early identification of patients that require specialist infectious disease support (e.g. HIV, hepatitis B, hepatitis C, TB returning travellers, those with previous drug resistant organisms) can be aided by regular input of the infection specialist to the medical admission units - Inpatients should be cared for on a ward appropriate to their admitting condition.
-For example, an HIV positive patient presenting with a hip fracture should be admitted to an Orthopaedic ward, with Infection Specialists providing input on any aspect of HIV care, such as management of antiretroviral therapy. - All patients, irrespective of the hospital they present to should be able to access the same standard of care, in particular those with more unusual or complex infections. - Where infection services are disseminated across networks.
-Access to services should be available via primary care urgent referral pathways, other primary care referral pathways (for clinically stable patients), and inter- and intra-hospital referral pathways.
+- For England, every infection service must be demonstrably safe in accordance with the Care Quality Commission (CQC, 2019). - Local services should interact with relevant regional and national referral/support networks. - General standards for care should be aligned with the Trust quality and safety agenda. - Where there are infectious diseases physicians with admission rights, an infection service should provide both in-patient and clinic-based services, ideally with designated beds or ward, and provision of isolation and negative pressure rooms. - Outreach care should be provided through ward-based consults across all other specialties, which may result in joint care for some patients.
+In centres that have no inpatient bed-base, this outreach consult service will provide the only in-patient infection service. - Early identification of patients that require specialist infectious disease support (e.g. HIV, hepatitis B, hepatitis C, TB returning travellers, those with previous drug resistant organisms, bone and joint infection, fungal infections in transplant and other immunocompromised patients) can be aided by regular input of the infection specialist to the medical admission units - Inpatients should be cared for on a ward appropriate to their admitting condition.
+For example, an HIV positive patient presenting with a hip fracture should be admitted to an Orthopaedic ward, with HIV specialists (Infectious Diseases or GU Medicine) providing input on any aspect of HIV care, such as management of antiretroviral therapy. - All patients, irrespective of the hospital they present to should be able to access the same standard of care, in particular those with more unusual or complex infections.

+• Where infection services are disseminated across networks, access to services should be available via primary care urgent referral pathways, other primary care referral pathways (for clinically stable patients), and inter- and intra-hospital referral pathways.

-Table 3 sets out how the main different activities which an NHS hospital Infection Service may provide should be delivered.
-It is not an exhaustive list and services will vary between Trusts.
+Table 3 sets out how the main different activities which an NHS Infection Service may provide should be delivered.
+It is not an exhaustive list and services will vary between NHS organisations.

 A major implication of these service specifications is that achieving the core service standards demands on-site infection specialist expertise at all acute NHS Trusts.
-They are not feasible delivered remotely in a hub and spoke model.
+They are not always feasible delivered remotely in a hub and spoke model.